I have this friend–let’s call him Bob. Bob’s a great guy, but . . . well, you’ll see.

 Or would they?

 I see people all the time trying to get US tax advice from an “offshore guru.”
-You know who I mean–people who sell advice on second passports, offshore bank accounts, and offshore structures, often with a heaping helping of politics, fear mongering, dubious economic predictions, stock market tips, etc.
+You know who I mean–people who sell advice on second passports, offshore bank accounts, and offshore structures, often with a heaping helping of radical politics, fear mongering, dubious economic predictions, stock market tips, etc.

 Then, weaving the US tax consequences into a coherent and workable legal structure for your business takes the complication up another level.

-It simply takes an experienced US tax attorney to help with US tax matters.
+It takes an experienced US tax attorney to help with US tax matters.
 An offshore guru is about as helpful with US tax as an architect would be with curing a toothache.

 A doctor doesn’t have the education and years of experience necessary to make their opinion on this issue trustworthy and reliable.
 Having education and years of experience in a different field doesn’t change that.